MatteoDeC/CodingTest/README.md

 ### Installing

-* Download or clone the repository
+* Download or clone the repository.
-* Build from Visual Studio using any of the available profiles
+* Build from Visual Studio using any of the available profiles.

 ### Using the software